ArtBlocks/artblocks-security/SECURITY.md

 This document describes the security process for Art Blocks, including vulnerability disclosures.
 We are committed to conduct our security process in a professional and civil manner, and we expect the same from our community.
 Public shaming, under-reporting, or misrepresentation of vulnerabilities will not be tolerated.

-To report a security vulnerability, please follow the steps outlined in the [Reporting Security Vulnerabilities](#reporting-security-vulnerabilities) section.

 ## Responsible Disclosure Standard

 Art Blocks follows a community [standard](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#the-standard) for responsible disclosure in cryptocurrency and related software.
 This document is a public commitment to following the standard.